haoheliu/AudioLDM/README.md

 # Change Log

+**2023-04-10**: Try to finetune AudioLDM with MusicCaps and AudioCaps datasets.
+Add three more checkpoints, including audioldm-m-text-ft, audioldm-s-text-ft, and audioldm-m-full.

 **2023-03-04**: Add two more checkpoints, one is small model with more training steps, another is a large model.
 Add model selection in the Gradio APP.

 **2023-02-24**: Add audio-to-audio generation.
 Add test cases.
 Add a pipeline (python function) for audio super-resolution and inpainting.